By Rick Steves

 Day 11: To Innsbruck (sleep in Innsbruck)

-Day 12: Innsbruck; to Bavaria* (sleep in Füssen or Reutte)
+Day 12: Innsbruck; to Bavarian Alps** (sleep in Füssen or Reutte)

-Day 13: Bavaria and castles* (sleep in Füssen or Reutte)
+Day 13: Bavarian Alps and castles** (sleep in Füssen or Reutte)

 Day 14: Fly home from Munich* (or train back to Vienna)

 Pick up your car when you leave Vienna.
 After Melk (in the Danube Valley), drive to Hallstatt, with a stop at Mauthausen en route.
 After Hallstatt, head to Salzburg.
 From Salzburg, you can drive (via Berchtesgaden, if you're interested) through southern Bavaria en route to Füssen or Reutte.
 Then drive eastward through Tirol's Inn Valley via Innsbruck to the Dolomites just south, then return to Innsbruck to drop off your car.

 With More Time

-Depending on your interests, you could easily spend several more days in Vienna (for museums, the music scene, going to cafés and wine gardens, day-tripping to Bratislava) and a couple more days in Salzburg (for the music scene, nearby sights, day-tripping to Berchtesgaden).
+Depending on your interests, you could easily spend several more days in Vienna (for museums, the music scene, and going to cafés and wine gardens) and a couple more days in Salzburg (for the music scene, nearby sights, day-tripping to Berchtesgaden).
 Surprising and quirky Bratislava, just over the Slovakian border from Vienna, is worth considering for two nights and an entire day.
-The countryside of southern Bavaria/western Tirol and the Italian Dolomites are great places to linger and explore (consider a few days of car rental).
+The countryside of southern Bavaria, western Tirol, and the Italian Dolomites are great places to linger and explore (consider a few days of car rental).